milindhvijay/blog.milindhvijay.com/_posts/2025-12-17-reverse-engineering-uts.md

 - **≤ 2 meters**: Gets flagged as a likely **mock/spoofed location** (suspiciously perfect). *Note: This threshold may be overly aggressive for modern dual-frequency GPS devices (most flagship phones since 2018), which can routinely achieve 1-2m accuracy with L5 band support.*
 - **> 75 meters**: Tossed out as unreliable

 That "7 meters" message from the tweet?
 Based on the error wording ("stand 7 meter away"), the server appears to be using the GPS accuracy value directly as the required buffer distance.
-In other words, the buffer equals your reported accuracy—so with 7m accuracy, you need to be at least 7m from the geofence boundary.
+In other words, the buffer equals your reported accuracy, so with 7m accuracy, you need to be at least 7m from the geofence boundary.
 The app takes your GPS accuracy reading to their backend, which then runs its own distance calculations using this value as a dynamic buffer.

 ### Multi-Layer Location Validation